-The social security cuts implied by the Welfare Reform and Work Bill have been presented as an inevitable exercise in affordability and there is a risk that such claims will frame and dominate the parliamentary debate.
-In our view there is nothing inevitable about further weakening our social security system, it in fact one of several options open to Parliament as it chooses to pursue a deficit reduction strategy.xii
+The social security cuts implied by the Welfare Reform and Work Bill have been presented as an inevitable exercise in affordability and this narrative has continued to dominate the Parliamentary debate.
+In our view there is nothing inevitable about further weakening our social security system.
+It is, in fact, one of several options open to Parliament as it chooses to pursue a deficit reduction strategy.

-The changes will inevitably increase poverty and inequality in Britain.
+Despite some potentially useful initiatives designed to mitigate these cuts, the changes will, overall, inevitably increase poverty and inequality in Britain.
 This is unacceptable.
-The bill also raises significant questions about the values we seek to pursue as a British society and about whether or not our social security system is fit for purpose.
-It is vital that parliamentarians ensure that these, more fundamental questions, not narrow financial considerations, are put at the heart of the debate around the bill.
+The Bill also raises significant questions about the values we seek to pursue as a British society and about whether or not our social security system is fit for purpose.